programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 In our fictional example, Berlin Button Works and Berlin Furniture have both employed the same director for 10 years.
 (The third row of director_details.csv shows the start node with the Berlin Button works ID and the end node as Berlin Furniture's ID.)
-This director effectively acts as a tie between the two companies.
+This director effectively acts as a tie (or corporate interlock) between the two companies.

 Note that we could just as easily make the directors the nodes and the companies the edges that connect them.
 This would give us a clearer picture of the professional network that unites individual directors.

 Perhaps an even better alternative would be to represent both Companies and Directors as node types.
-Directors would still act to tie the boards of companies together but there would be a different relationship that existed between the nodes.
+Directors would still act to tie the boards of companies together but there would be a different relationship between the nodes.
-Depending on your data and your research interests you will need to decide what is the most sensible way to represent data for your application.
+Depending on your data and your research questions you will need to decide what is the most sensible way to represent data for your application.
+Take your time on this phase of your project -- this is a crucial decision that will affect every other aspect of your project going forward.

 We'll talk more about defining relationships and nodes below.